yingliu1206/Fraud-detection-In-Health-Care/README.md

 ![image](https://github.com/yingliu1206/Fraud-detection-In-Health-Care/assets/71619071/a0f34e0d-b5a7-492b-9fa4-3e32a84fc51f)

 ## Data Preprocessing
-* Process null values
+### Process null values
   * Replace numeric null values with 0.
-Null values mean the provider doesn't have corresponding inpatient or outpaitent records.
+Null values indicate that the provider doesn’t have corresponding inpatient or outpatient records.
   * Replace categorical null values with 'None'.

-  * Check outliers
+### Process outliers
-  * Set Q1 - 1.5 * IQR and Q3 + 1.5 * IQR as boundary to define outliers
+  * Set the lower bound as Q1 - 1.5 * IQR and the upper bound as Q3 + 1.5 * IQR to identify outliers.
-  * Apply robust scaling and then apply min-max scaling to solve outliers, but the min-max scaling was still heavily affected by the extreme values.
-  * Apply winsorization on the right side by 5%.
-The remaning outliers are not extreme values, so it didn't screw the dataset when applying minmax scaler.
+  * Perform winsorization on the right side (upper tail) by capping the top 5% of values.

-* Check Correlation Among Features:
+### Check Correlation Among Features:
-  * Analyze the correlation matrix to identify highly correlated features and reduce multicollinearity.
+  * Calculate the Spearman's Rank Correlation Coefficient and visualize the correlation matrix to identify highly correlated features
   * There are 12 groups of features which correlation coefficient is more than 0.7.
-  * Use VIF to do feature selection: the remaining features still include the highly correlated columns, like num_state and num_county.
-  * Feature Engineering: Combine or create new features to reduce multicollinearity
+  * Feature Engineering:
-    * Create new columns:
+    * Combine and create new columns:
         * 'avg_ip_cost': (avg_ip_reimbursement_per_claim + avg_ip_deductible_per_claim *'avg_ip_claims_per_pat'
         * 'area_range': num_County + num_State
     * delete features based on the point biserial correlation between the feature and the target variable